-It is evident from the Table.1 that temperature and rainfall widely influence the growth and development of tea crop.
+It is evident from the Table 1 that temperature and rainfall widely influence the growth and development of tea crop.
 Sudden rise in temperature or rainfall affects the production of tea crop.
 The Pearson correlation analysis showed that maximum temperature (0.01 level), rainfall (0.30) and sunshine hours (0.001) had a positive relationship with tea production.
 Minimum temperature had negative relationship with tea production.
 These factors collectively contribute in fluctuations in production and quality of tea, affecting farmer’s income and economic outcomes.
 The results are in confirmation with the observations of Verma et al. (2016) who also recorded an increasing trend of maximum temperature and rainfall due to which tea production, phenophases of crop, quality also get affected (Vidya et al. 2015).

+iv.
 Other constraints in Kangra tea